datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 ## Authorisation Server

-In addition to other provisions incorporated within the relevent ecosystem set, the Provider authorisation server **MUST**:
+In addition to other provisions incorporated within the relevent ecosystem set, the Provider authorisation server **SHALL**:

 1. Support the `scope` parameters outlined within [Authorisation Scopes];

 ## Resource Server

-The Provider **MUST** deliver the following authorisation enabled endpoints, in accordance with [@!DATARIGHTPLUS-REDOCLY]:
+The Provider **SHALL** deliver the following authorisation enabled endpoints, in accordance with [@!DATARIGHTPLUS-REDOCLY]:

 | Resource Server Endpoint                                         | Authorisation Scope          | OpenAPI Operation ID                    | `x-v`            |
 |------------------------------------------------------------------|------------------------------|-----------------------------------------|------------------|